TumiLabsJN/rumiaifinal/documentation_migration/FutureDevelopments/ChildDocs/LLMAnalysisCHILDTI.md

 **TI Sections Updated**:
 - Section 3.3.2: Added clarification about schema consistency requirement
-- Section 4.9: Complete rewrite with actual 13-field implementation
+- Section 4.9: (Now removed - function was not implemented, see Stage7FutureUpgrades.md)
 - Section 11.3.1: This log entry

 ---